P2GR/ban-list-export/README.md

 * Export to clipboard.
 * Send POST request to a web server with the bans.
 * Import bans using a GET request from a web server.
+* Import bans from a Google Sheet.
+* Highlight banned users in the chatbox & clan panel.
+* Receive notifications when a banned user joins the clan chat.

 ## How to: export to clipboard
 1. Once logged into the game open the Clan interface via Clan Chat channel 'Settings' button.